Lyon94/100-days-of-code/Round1.md

 **Review:** I had to make a travel commitment for sometimes(about 8 days) and was unable to write any meaningful code during the period.
 I got back to the challenges on Day 13.
 I've been gaining meaning and novel insights from James Clear's book.
 I'm pass halfway through.
 I made tweet comments on twitter about the lessons and actionable points.
 I started a Work Out challenge that'll span through to the end of May today.

 With regards to code; I felt I've loop holes with regards to my skill set about Javascript.
 I made a tweet about this on Day 16 of the #100daysofcode challenge.
 So I decided to take 2 robust Js courses.
 I started with Jonas Modern Javascript course and it's been cool so far.
 I built a cool The Pig Game already.
+I made awesome progress with FCC, had to stop at the functional programming section to fill up the loop holes in my skill set.
+Here is a link to all built JS Projects so far: https://lyon94.github.io/100-days-of-code/

 I'll be going through either @AndreiNeagoie 's or @yu_angela 's course thereafter.

+**The nextGoal plan above was changed.
+I wasn't satisfied with practical Js style and had to change direction.
+***NextGoal: I want to finish up with Jonas's course, then move up to check out Angela Javascript section.
+I'll round it up with continuing Andrei ZTM course till the end of the Js section, afterwhich I'll be starting Wesbos project.